opentx/lua-reference-guide/README.md

 Part I of the guide shows how to enable Lua support for Taranis and includes basic examples of each types of script.

-Part II is a reference of the OpenTX Lua API.
+Part II is a programming guide and introduces the types of OpenTX Lua scripts and how they can be used.

+Part III is the OpenTX Lua API Reference

-Part III addresses common issues in converting Lua scripts written for OpenTX 2.0
+Part IV addresses common issues in converting Lua scripts that were originally written for OpenTX 2.0